London

 2. London neighbourhoods

-3. Museums, exhibitions and art (mostly free)
+3. Museums, exhibitions and art (indoors, mostly free)

 • Churchill War Rooms (not free).